Minor Nipple Lift – Crescent Lift

 - Faster Recovery Time

 Are There Any Disadvantages Associated With A Minor Nipple Lift Procedure?

-The major disadvantages of the Minor Nipple lift procedure is that it does not have the power to decrease the size of the areola and it can only help lift the breast about 1 to 2 inches.
+The significant disadvantage of the Minor Nipple lift procedure is that it does not have the power to decrease the size of the areola, and it can only help lift the breast by about 1 to 2 inches.
 It is not a powerful enough breast lift for breasts that are extremely saggy (severe breast ptosis).

 How Long Does The Minor Nipple Lift Procedure Take To Perform?

 The minor nipple lift usually only takes about 15 minutes for each nipple or about 30 minutes for both.
-It is a fairly simple procedure that adds little pain or cost to routine breast surgery.
-It helps with uneven breasts, uneven nipples, corrective breast surgery or tuberous breasts.
+It is a relatively simple procedure that adds little pain or cost to routine breast surgery.
+It helps with uneven breasts, nipples, corrective breast surgery, or tuberous breasts.
 Breasts that are pointed (also called tuberous breasts or tuberous breast deformity) will continue to look pointed when only breast implants are placed.
-The minor nipple lift helps to lift the tuberous breasts which are typically slightly droopy and correct the pointed shape.
+The minor nipple lift helps to lift the tuberous breasts, which are typically slightly droopy, and correct the pointed shape.

 Will Breast Implants Correct Uneven Breasts?

-Breast implants alone will not correct uneven breasts.
-Dr. Smith will access the condition during the procedure.
+Breast implants alone will not correct uneven breasts, and Dr. Smith will assess the condition during the procedure.
 Breast implants will lift both breasts equally in most cases.
-Breasts that are uneven at the start of the procedure will end up uneven unless an additional procedure like the minor nipple lift is used to correct their unevenness.
+Breasts at the start of the procedure will end up uneven unless an additional procedure, like the minor nipple lift, is used to correct their unevenness.

-The minor nipple life is a very safe procedure with few risks and requires little recovery.
-IF Dr. Lane Smith feels this is the best procedure for you, Dr. Smith or his staff will go over the risks and benefits of this procedure with you.
+The minor nipple life is a very safe procedure with few risks and requires slight recovery.
+IF Dr. Lane Smith feels this is the best procedure for you, Dr. Smith or his staff will review the risks and benefits of this procedure with you.